 These subsidies and tax schemes are intended to promote entrepreneurship.
-It is important that the Dutch Tax and Customs Administration considers you as an entrepreneur.
+To make use of these it is important that the Dutch Tax and Customs Administration considers you an entrepreneur.
 Also, the number of hours you spend on your business annually is important: in order to qualify for self-employment tax deduction, this must be at least 1,225 hours.

 Subsidies and tax schemes

 If you pay income tax in the Netherlands, you will be eligible as an entrepreneur for the private business ownership allowance (zelfstandigenaftrek).
 This will reduce your taxable income.